The Levi Strauss co. Timelines 1853-2000

 Levi Strauss Co. launches STA-PREST jeans.

-Levi Strauss Co. introduces the new house mark the “batwing” adopted in 1967, with the founder of Levi Strauss spelled Levi’s
+Levi Strauss Co. introduces the new house mark the “batwing” adopted in 1967, with the founder of Levi Strauss spelt Levi’s

 Levi Strauss Co. introduce Bell Bottom Jeans